Ioan Rășcanu: Early life

 He was born in 1878 in Cahul, in south-western Bessarabia (now in Moldova), the son of Elefterie and Elena Rășcanu.
 Soon after, the family moved to Vaslui, where the parents taught at School Nr.
 1 for boys.
 Growing up, he attended this school, where he befriended his classmate, Gheorghe Mironescu, who later became Prime Minister.

 After graduating the High School for Sons of Military in Iași, Rășcanu went to Bucharest in July 1891, where he enlisted in the School for Artillery and Engineering Officers, graduating in July 1893 with the rank of second lieutenant.
-For two years he commanded a platoon of the 4th Artillery Regiment, after which he attended the Artillery School (1895–1897) and the Higher War School in Bucharest (1898–1900), where he was colleague with the future generals Ernest Broșteanu, Ștefan Holban, and Ioan Vernescu.
+For two years he commanded a platoon of the 4th Artillery Regiment, after which he attended the Artillery School (1895–1897) and then Higher War School in Bucharest (1898–1900), where he was colleague with the future generals Ernest Broșteanu, Ștefan Holban, and Ioan Vernescu.

 Career in the Romanian Army

 Rășcanu advanced in rank to lieutenant (April 1896), captain (March 1903), and major (March 1910).
 Speaking several languages (Russian, German, English, and French), he served from 1907 to 1911 as Romania's military attaché in Germany.
 From 1910 to 1912 he served on the General Staff of the Romanian Army.
 He was awarded in 1909 the Order of the Crown, Commander rank, and in 1912 the Order of the Star of Romania, Officer class.
 In 1913 he participated in the Second Balkan War, and was decorated with the Avântul Țării Medal.
 He was promoted to lieutenant colonel in April 1914 and became colonel in April 1916.